I'm a member

 Similar to spinal cord stimulation or peripheral nerve stimulation, permanent implantation is preceded by a percutaneous stimulation trial with at least 50% pain reduction.
 Currently, there is no consensus regarding the indications for PSFS.
 Criteria for a PSFS trial may include a clearly defined, discrete focal area of pain with a neuropathic or combined somatic/neuropathic pain component with characteristics of burning and increased sensitivity, and failure to respond to other conservative treatments including medications, psychological therapies, physical therapies, surgery, and pain management programs.

 The mechanism of PSFS is not known.
-Theories include an increase in endogenous endorphins and other opiate-like substances, modulation of smaller A-delta and C fibers with stimulation of large-diameter A-beta fibers, local stimulation of nerve endings in the skin, local anti-inflammatory and membrane depolarizing effect, or a central action via antegrade activation of A-beta nerve fibers.
+Theories include an increase in endogenous endorphins and other opiate-like substances, modulation of smaller A-delta and C fibers by stimulated large-diameter A-beta fibers, local stimulation of nerve endings in the skin, local anti-inflammatory and membrane-depolarizing effect, or a central action via antegrade activation of A-beta nerve fibers.
 Complications of PSFS include lead migration or breakage and infection of the lead or neurostimulator.

 No devices have been approved specifically for PSFS.
 PSFS is an off-label use of spinal cord stimulation devices that have been approved by the U.S. Food and Drug Administration (FDA) for the treatment of chronic pain.